dwcramer/xmlcalabash-catalog-bug/README.md

 Note: The `build.sh` file assumes you have xmlcalabash-1.1.16-97 installed in the default location on a mac `/Applications/xmlcalabash-1.1.16-97/xmlcalabash-1.1.16-97.jar` and that you are sourcing `build.sh` from the directory in which it resides.
+It also assumes you have Oxygen installed so that the Apache resolver is available at `/Applications/Oxygen XML Editor/lib/resolver.jar`.
+Please edit `build.sh` if those files live somewhere else for you.

 * BOTH files are valid with all content resolved if I open them in Oxygen and configure `shared/catalog/catalog.xml` as one of my catalogs.